php-fig/fig-standards/proposed/PSR-Cache.md

     An item with a 300 second TTL stored at 1:30:00 will have an expiration at 1:35:00.

 *    Key - A string that uniquely identifies the cached item.
-There are no restrictions on keys, with any escaping or normalizing occurring invisibly to the user by the implementing library.
+Implementing Libraries are responsible for any encoding or escaping requires by their backends, but must be able to supply the original key if needed.
 Keys should be no longer than 255 charactors and should not contain the special charactors listed:

 	{}()/\@